Lija34/Vehicle-Management-System/README.md

 1. Checkout the repository
 2. Set up the Node.js environment
 3. Install dependencies
-4. Run tests
+4. Run tests(commented out for now)
-5. Build the application for production
+5. Build the application for production and deploy to netlify

 #### Server CI/CD Pipeline